-Xuejing Chen, MD, MS is an Assistant Professor of Ophthalmology at the Boston University School of Medicine.
+Xuejing Chen, MD, MS is an Assistant Professor of Ophthalmology at the Chobanian and Avedisian School of Medicine.
 She specializes in the medical and surgical management of vitreoretinal diseases including retinal vascular diseases, diabetic retinopathy, epiretinal membranes, macular holes, retinal detachments, macular degeneration, ocular trauma, secondary intraocular lens, posterior uveitis and retinal dystrophies.
-Dr Chen's primary goal is to provider her patients with compassionate care using the most advanced treatments available and to provide management plans customized to each patient's unique situation.
+Dr Chen's primary goal is to provide her patients with compassionate care using the most advanced treatments available and to provide management plans customized to each patient's unique situation.